Contact Information Donna Humes, Administrative Assistant to the School Board firstname.lastname@example.org

 2014 Budget Work Session for Budget Year 2015

 Members of the Business Services Department, including Dr. Denise Seger, associate superintendent, Mr. Alex Newman, business manager, and Mrs. Lisa Zachary, administrative assistant, will present Penn-Harris-Madison's 2015 Budget to the school board for the year beginning January 1, 2015 and ending December 31, 2015 during their annual Budget Work Session scheduled for Monday, August 25, 2014 at 6:00 p.m. in the boardroom at the Educational Services Center.
 All members of the public are invited to attend.

-P-H-M's annual Instructional Work Session was held on Monday, November 11, 2013 at 7:30 p.m. in the boardroom at the Educational Services Center.
-During the Instructional Work Session, members of Penn-Harris-Madison's Learning Division comprised of Dr. Kay Antonelli, assistant superintendent, Mrs. Heather Short, director of professional development and student learning, Mrs. Janet Scott, director of grants and special projects, and Mrs. Carolyn Palonis, administrative assistant, presented a detailed review of student achievement data for the 2012-2013 school year.
-The presentation included a review of primary assessments such as DIBELS [Dynamic Indicators of Basic Early Literacy Skills], IREAD-3 [Indiana Reading Evaluation and Determination], ISTEP+ [Indiana Statewide Testing of Educational Progress Plus] results, high school assessments such as ACT [American College Testing], SAT [Scholastic Aptitude Test], ECA [End of Course Assessment], federal and state measures, and other assessments used throughout the P-H-M district.
+P-H-M's annual Instructional Work Session will be held on Monday, September 22, 2014 at 7:00 p.m. in the boardroom at the Educational Services Center.
+During the Instructional Work Session, members of Penn-Harris-Madison's Learning Division comprised of Dr. Kay Antonelli, assistant superintendent, Mrs. Heather Short, director of professional development and student learning, and Mrs. Carolyn Palonis, administrative assistant, will present a detailed review of student achievement data for the 2013-2014 school year.
+The presentation will include a review of primary assessments such as DIBELS [Dynamic Indicators of Basic Early Literacy Skills], IREAD-3 [Indiana Reading Evaluation and Determination], ISTEP+ [Indiana Statewide Testing of Educational Progress Plus] results, high school assessments such as ACT [American College Testing], SAT [Scholastic Aptitude Test], ECA [End of Course Assessment], federal and state measures, and other assessments used throughout the P-H-M district.